Assistant Professor

 MECH4208/5208 Computational Design

 In an era of heightened environmental awareness, the sustainability of manufacturing processes has become a critical focal point.
-This topic delves into the sustainability aspects of 3D printing with continuous fiber reinforced composites.
 As industries seek eco-friendly solutions, understanding the life cycle analysis of these materials, their recyclability, and their potential to reduce waste becomes imperative.
+We started this research with measuring the energy consumption during the printing process.
+(Paper)

 Using additive manufacturing for conformal cooling, not only can the designs be complex and contour along the part surface, but it can also potentially be built quicker than conventional machining.
 This is even more true for multi-cavity molds utilizing additive manufacturing to build conformal cooling channels.
 I have worked on the conformal cooling channel design for several case studies.